-A copy of the HUD letter and management's response follows this Note disclosure.
+A copy of the HUD letter and management's HUD correspondence follows this Note disclosure.

 It should be noted that LCHA had already put in place cost-reduction measures prior to the issuance of this designation.
 Those measures have contributed greatly to minimize the losses experienced.
+These cost reduction measures resulted in an increase to net assets of over a million dollars for the fiscal year just ended.